opsschool/curriculum/programming_201.rst

 Ruby is a very good tool to write scripts.

-Although, this will be not covered here in detail, a very important thing to keep in mind is that in Ruby, ``Everything is an Object.``.
+Although this will be not covered here in detail, a very important thing to keep in mind is that in Ruby, **everything is an object**.
-What that means is, you can treat everything i.e. numbers, strings, classes, objects themselves etc as objects.
+This means that you can treat everything i.e. numbers, strings, classes, objects themselves etc as objects.
-Even the simplest of Ruby code will use this principle.
+Even the simplest of Ruby code will use this principle:

 .. code-block:: ruby